bolanxu/bolanxu.github.io/_tabs/books.md

 # Current Reads

-Here are some books that I am currently reading.
-I like to read from a diverse range of topics and I try to read at least once everyday.
+My current reading list spans a range of non-fiction topics.
+I read daily to expand my understanding and stay engaged with new ideas.

 ***